Requirements - Uniformed Patrol Applicants

 Applicants for the position of Uniformed Patrol Deputy Must:

-We are currently accepting applications for Uniformed Patrol Deputy.
+We are currently not accepting applications for Uniformed Patrol Deputy.
 Please

 - Applicant must have passed the Michigan Sheriff's Association - EMPCO written exam for Deputy Sheriff and submit documentation of their score at the time of applicant submission.
 Information on how to register for the written test may be found here: https://www.empco.net/msa/